bradenhc/bradenhc.github.io/_posts/2024-11-22-cpp-iterators-in-depth.md

 _behavior_ rather than their _identity_.
 This is often referred to as "duck typing": if it looks like a duck and quacks like a duck, then it's a duck.

-With this new feature you can to use the `concept` keyword to define the requirements a template parameter must satisfy.
+With this new feature you can use the `concept` keyword to define the requirements a template parameter must satisfy.

 Fortunately, we don't have to try and define the iterator concepts ourselves.